memakeit/mmi-analytics/README.md

 # MMI Analytics Module

-**NOTE:  If minification is enabled, the mmi-core module is required.**
+**NOTE:  If minification is enabled in the configuration, the mmi-core module is required.**

 This module provides analytics functionality by rendering JavaScript using configuration parameters.
 Analytics providers that do not offer a JavaScript